 Albrecht, J. & Huron, D. (2014).
 A statistical approach to tracing the historical development of major and minor pitch distributions, 1400-1750.
 Music Perception: An Interdisciplinary Journal.
 Vol. 31 (3): 223-243.

 Albrecht, J., & Shanahan, D. (2013).
 The use of large corpora to train a new type of key-finding algorithm: An improved treatment of the minor mode.
 Music Perception: An Interdisciplinary Journal.
 Vol. 31 (1): 59-67.

-Albrecht, J. (under review).
+Albrecht, J. (accepted).
 Expressive meaning and the empirical analysis of musical gesture: The progressive exposure method and the second movement of Beethoven's Pathétique sonata.
 Music Theory Online.

 Shanahan, D., & Albrecht, J. (accepted).
 Increasing cadential pentatonicism in the oral transmission of folksongs.
 Music Perception: An Interdisciplinary Journal.

 Albrecht, J. (in press).
 Brawlers, Bawlers, and Bastards: Vocal timbre as a marker of recurring archetypal characters in the music of Tom Waits.
 Proceedings of the ICMPC-ESCOM 2018 Joint Conference.
 Graz, Austria.

 Martens, P., & J. Albrecht. (in press).
 “Roll Over Beethoven: Uniform information density in rock music, folk, and German art song.”
 Proceedings of the ICMPC-ESCOM 2018 Joint Conference.
 Graz, Austria.